sedyh/awesome-ebitengine/README.md

 * [darktile](https://github.com/liamg/darktile) - A GPU rendered terminal emulator designed for tiling window managers.
 * [screenpos](https://github.com/barjoio/screenpos) - A simple way to get a position on your screen using your keyboard and the visual aid of a grid.
+* [neko](https://github.com/crgimenes/neko) - Neko is a cross-platform open-source animated cursor-chasing cat.
+This is the reimplementation write in Go.